 You can read an excerpt about habit stacking from James Clear's book here.

-The "2 Minute Rule" - In his book, James talks about how most of us fail to create the habits we start off with a time consuming and difficult habit.
 Instead, he recommends condensing the habit you want to create down to something that will only take you 2 minutes to complete.
 This makes it much easier to start and stick to a new habit.
 Once you get into a routine, you can extend your new habit past the initial 2 minutes.

 "The point is to master the habit of showing up.
 The truth is, a habit must be established before it can be improved.
 If you can’t learn the basic skill of showing up, then you have little hope of mastering the finer details.
 Instead of trying to engineer a perfect habit from the start, do the easy thing on a more consistent basis.
 You have to standardize before you can optimize."

 I used this to 2 Minute Rule to help me create a habit of working out regularly in the mornings.
 Instead of going for a 2 mile run or completing a 30 minute kickboxing video every morning, I told myself that I would stretch for 2 minutes.
 My mind didn't resist the idea of a 2 minute stretch like it resisted a 2 mile run.